This article offers a high-level view of SSProtect then summarizes our approach to further explaining related details.

 - Migrate to an Organization- explains how to Migrate your Test Account to create an Organization

-- Provision, Validate, Dismiss - guidance for Provisioning and onboarding new Organization Accounts
+- Provision, Validate, Dismiss - shows how to Provision and onboard new Organization Accounts

-- Default Folders, Sign-Up, Profiles - additional administrative activity around Organizations/ Accounts
+- Default Folders, Sign-Up, Profiles - executes additional administrative tasks around Organizations/ Accounts

 Sharing/ Managing Data Walkthroughs: